timveil-overops/oo-docker-demos/saas/mounted-agent/README.md

 # Instructions
-This demo shows how to spin up a container and monitor a process without installing any OverOps software directly inside the container.
+This demo shows how to monitor a process without installing any OverOps software directly inside the container running the JVM.
 It leverages the volume mount capabilities of docker and the remote collector concept to spin up a very light weight container.
-It also takes advantage of a number of OverOps and JVM environmet variables to eliminate the need for any command line arguments.
+It also takes advantage of a number of OverOps and JVM environment variables to eliminate the need for any command line arguments.
+This can be very useful if you do not have access to a `Dockerfile` for a service but rather a pre-build image or you are deploying to an environment like Kubernetes.

 To begin, you must first update the value for `SECRET_KEY` in `.env` then run the following commands.
 In addition you will need to modify the following line in the `docker-compose.xml`.

 ```
 volumes: